EtheaDev/InstantObjects/trunk/Docs/Readme.txt

 ------------------------------------------------------------------

-  InstantObjects 1.6.7 for Delphi & Kylix
+  InstantObjects 2.0 Alpha 1 (1.9.01) for Delphi, Kylix, FPC

   Mozilla Public License 1.1 Edition
-  May 2004 release
+  July 2005 release

   Based on Seleqt InstantObjects.
   Portions created by Seleqt are Copyright (c) 2001-2003 Seleqt.
+  Other portions and changes are Copyright (c) the authors.
   All rights reserved.

 ------------------------------------------------------------------